programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 ## Learning Outcomes

 By the end of this tutorial, you will learn:
-* what the 0 A.D. project is, how to use its documentation, and why it may be said that the game is well-rooted in history and linguistics
+* what the 0 A.D. community project is, how to use its documentation, and why it may be said that the game that the project team produces is well-rooted in history and linguistics
 * the basic methods with which you might use 0 A.D. inside a history or language class for productive group study
 * the simple customization options that are available for 0 A.D.'s use in the classroom, including community-made gameplay modifications
 * how to build your own realistic historical scenario by importing real-world topography and crafting a playable scene atop it